nystudio107/craft-imageoptimize/README.md

 All of the placeholder images are stored in the Optimized Image field itself, so no http request is needed to fetch it, and the inline data used to generate them is very small.

-The first is `placeholderImageBox()` which displays a simple inline SVG with the background color set to the dominant color of the image:
+The first is `.placeholderBox()` which displays a simple inline SVG with the background color set to the dominant color of the image:

 ![Screenshot](screenshots/placeholder-image-box.png)
 (Placholder on the left, actual image on the right)

-The second is `placeholderImageSilhouette()` which displays an inline SVG silhouette generated from the original image:
+The second is `.placeholderSilhouette()` which displays an inline SVG silhouette generated from the original image:

 ![Screenshot](screenshots/placeholder-image-silhouette.png)
 (Placholder on the left, actual image on the right)